Driver's License Guide

 How points come off your record.

 Safe driving (the only real way): 3 points are removed for every 12 consecutive months without a new violation or a suspension.
 The clock resets the day you commit a new offense — not the day of conviction.
+Full detail on the removal clock: how long points stay on your license in PA.

 Reaching zero: Once your record hits zero points, it stays there until a new violation.
 PennDOT does not erase the conviction history — only the point total resets.